palakbansal5892/SearchContacts/README.md

 The Application has an assistive search functionality.
-It shows results that matches the entered search query.
+It shows results that matches the entered search query(contact name or policy number).

 To clone Repository:
 Clone Repository from 'https://github.com/palakbansal5892/SearchContacts'